Morrow County Grain Growers, Inc.

 In 2002, we sold our tire inventory to Les Schwab and exited the tire business.
-Also in 2002, we obtained a Kawasaki ATV dealership at our Wasco store and purchased the Polaris ATV and Snowmobile dealership in Lexington.
+Also in 2002, purchased the Polaris ATV and Snowmobile dealership in Lexington.

 In 2005, the cooperative purchased Green Feed and Seed in Heppner.
 The company consolidated its inventory of clothing, fencing, livestock equipment, and animal health products to the Green Feed and Seed store in Heppner.
 In 2006, the cooperative purchased the inventory of Heppner Auto Parts in Heppner and moved the NAPA inventory to its Lexington store.